Showing posts with label cracker barrel. Show all posts

 Our waiter, Aldo, at Mr. Sancho's Beach

 Loaded back into the van for an hour-long ride back to the ship.
-Our guide played the movie "The Big Year," a nature movie about two bird enthusiasts trying to defeat the cocky, cutthroat world record holder in a year-long bird-spotting competition.
+Our guide played the movie "The Big Year," a nature documentary about two bird enthusiasts competing against the cocky, cutthroat world record holder in a year-long bird-spotting competition.

-We loaded onto the ship and watched the ship leave port at sunset.
-We dressed for dinner, cocktail shrimp, Cajun shrimp, bread, and dessert We went to a show for about 60 minutes.
+We loaded onto the ship and watched it leave port at sunset.
+We dressed for dinner: cocktail shrimp, Cajun shrimp, bread, and dessert.
+We then went to a show for about 60 minutes.

 Island of Progreso